alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Sound: S, SH

 Due to the shape of Shin/teeth, it can match in both orientations.
-Making the Shin sound of Shh or Sss, you pass air through your teeth (unvoiced).
+To make the Shin sound of Shh or Sss, you pass air through your teeth (unvoiced).

 This acrostic contains the traditional meaning.